 How long these phases last is unique not only to each individual but what type of hair we’re talking about.
 “Hair growth depends on where it’s located on the body, whether it’s on the scalp or the arms or the legs,” says dermatologist Anthony Rossi.
 “They all have different Anagen to Telogen cycles, which determines how long they stay growing.
 The hair on your head remains in Anagen for quite some time, and that’s why your hair continues to grow longer [than your body hair].”

 While your body hair stops growing in a few months, both your head hair and beard hair can grow for years — but the number of those years varies wildly from person to person.
 The average lifespan of head hair is two to seven years, while a beard will stop growing after two to six years.
-That’s a huge difference!
-Yet this doesn’t take into account how fast your hair grows — the average is a half-inch each month, but this also varies significantly by individual.
-(Just to make things more chaotic, your mustache maxes out at around three or so months.)
-If you assume you have an average growth rate, then your beard could top off anywhere between one and three feet if you let it run free… but it’s also worth keeping in mind the Guinness-approved world record holder for the longest natural beard.
-The award went to Sarwan Singh in 2011 for his 98.5-inch beard, which is a hair over 8 feet long (pun mercilessly intended).
+That’s a difference, certainly, yet this doesn’t take into account how fast your hair grows — the average is a half-inch each month, but this also varies significantly by individual.